jjyeh-unc/decaf/README.md

 B. an example dataframe (example.rds).

-C. all data and scripts used to train/validate DeCAF, and generate figures/tables associated with the manuscripts (manuscript_data_scripts).
+C. all data and scripts used to train/validate DeCAF, and generate figures/tables associated with the manuscript (manuscript_data_scripts).

 Disclaimer: DeCAF is patent pending and access/use is for not-for-profit research only.